 ensure that worked land is reclaimed at the earliest opportunity, taking account of aviation safety, and that high quality restoration and aftercare of mineral sites takes place.

-70 Primarily in two tier areas as stated in Annex 2: Glossary

-When determining planning applications, great weight should be given to the benefits of mineral extraction, including to the economy71.
+When determining planning applications, great weight should be given to the benefits of mineral extraction, including to the economy75.
 In considering proposals

 for mineral extraction, minerals planning authorities should:

 as far as is practical, provide for the maintenance of landbanks of non-energy minerals from outside National Parks, the Broads, Areas of Outstanding Natural Beauty and World Heritage Sites, scheduled monuments and conservation areas;